firebrandhq/silverstripe-hail/README.md

 If you need this module for SilverStripe 3 please refer to [this branch](https://github.com/firebrandhq/silverstripe-hail/tree/2.x).

+:exclamation: **If you are getting errors while fetching, please update to 4.2 version**

 ## Features

 * Display Hail content inside your SilverStripe website